dai217/secure-http2/README.md

 # secure-spdy

-With this module you can create HTTP2/SPDY servers in node.js with natural http module interface and fallback to regular https (for browsers that don't support neither HTTP2, nor SPDY yet).

 ## Description
+With this module you can create HTTP2/SPDY-based secure session management servers in node.js.
-This module is based on 'node-spdy' module.
+This module is based on [node-spdy](https://github.com/indutny/node-spdy) module.

+## Features

+## Requirement
+Node.js

 ## Usage
 Server: